gatsbyjs/gatsby/packages/gatsby-source-drupal/README.md

 #### Local dev improvements

 Using Image CDN also speeds up your local development startup times when running `gatsby develop`.
-Instead of fetching all files locally, `gatsby develop` has a local Image CDN emulator so you only fetch and process images on your development machine when visiting your Gatsby site at `http://localhost:8000`.
+Instead of fetching all files locally, `gatsby develop` has a local Image CDN emulator.
+This means Gatsby will only fetch and process the minimal amount of images required to render any page when you visit your Gatsby site at `http://localhost:8000`.

 #### Configuring placeholders for Gatsby Images